Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Introduction

-Sensitivity analysis for unmeasured confounding has been extensively developed for binary treatment, i.e., when $I=2$ in a contingency table (e.g., \citet{rosenbaum1987sensitivity,tan2006distributional,ding2016sensitivity,fogarty2017studentized,Zhao2019Sensitivity, yadlowsky2022bounds, huang2024variance, dorn2024sharp,wu2025sensitivity}).
-However, the literature on sensitivity analysis for non-binary, categorical treatments (i.e., when $I > 2$) is scarce.
-Among the limited works that address a non-binary treatment variable in a sensitivity analysis, most rely on a linear outcome model where the outcome is assumed to be a linear function of both the treatment and unmeasured confounder (e.g., \citet{frank2000impact,imbens_sensitivity,cinelli2020making}) or assume a matched pairs study design \citep{rosenbaum1989sensitivity,gastwirth1998dual}.
-We remark that \citet{zhang2024sensitivity} proposed a sensitivity analysis for a non-binary treatment variable without parametric assumptions on the outcome.
-But, their method is restricted to a binary outcome and a continuous treatment variable without ties.
-Also, \citet{chernozhukov2022long} and \citet{bonvini2022sensitivity} proposed a general framework for sensitivity analysis with binary and non-binary treatments.
-But, their inferential guarantees are asymptotic (i.e., non-exact).

-We also mention that a practical and simple way to conduct sensitivity analysis with a non-binary treatment variable is to dichotomize the treatment variable and apply existing methods on the dichotomized treatment variable.
+Sensitivity analysis for unmeasured confounding has been extensively developed for binary treatment, i.e., when $I=2$ in a contingency table (e.g., \citet{rosenbaum1987sensitivity,tan2006distributional,ding2016sensitivity,fogarty2017studentized,Zhao2019Sensitivity,huang2024variance, dorn2024sharp,wu2025sensitivity}).
+However, the literature on sensitivity analysis for non-binary, categorical treatments (i.e., when $I > 2$) is limited.
+Among the works that address a non-binary treatment variable in a sensitivity analysis, most rely on a linear outcome model where the outcome is assumed to be a linear function of both the treatment and unmeasured confounder (e.g., \citet{frank2000impact,carnegie2016assessing,imbens_sensitivity,cinelli2020making}). \citet{rosenbaum1989sensitivity}, \citet{gastwirth1998dual}, and \citet{zhang2024sensitivity} proposed a sensitivity analysis for a non-binary treatment variable without parametric assumptions under Rosenbaum's sensitivity model \citep{rosenbaum1987sensitivity}.
+However, they assumed a matched study design and \citet{zhang2024sensitivity} further assumed a binary outcome (i.e., $J=2$ in a contingency table). \citet{Jesson2022Scalable} proposed a sensitivity analysis for continuous treatment without parametric assumptions under the marginal sensitivity model of \citet{tan2006distributional}, but they do not have inferential guarantees. \citet{chernozhukov2022long} and \citet{bonvini2022sensitivity} proposed a general framework for sensitivity analysis with binary and non-binary treatments.
+However, their inferential guarantees are asymptotic (i.e., non-exact).
+Finally, in practice, a simple, yet naive way to conduct sensitivity analysis with a non-binary treatment variable is to dichotomize the treatment variable and apply existing methods for sensitivity analysis for binary treatment; see \citet{zhai2013estimating} and \citet{shen2025calibrated} for examples using Rosenbaum's sensitivity model and \citet{tan2006distributional}'s model, respectively.
+Unfortunately, such procedures based on dichotomization may lose valuable information about treatment dose (e.g., \citet{zhang2024sensitivity}) and have poor or no statistical power; see Section \ref{sec:power_analysis_size_control} for details.

-For example, in the context of early childhood education, \citet[Section 2.3]{zhai2013estimating} studied the effect of pre-kindergarten care (i.e., treatment) on child maltreatment (i.e., outcome).
-To conduct the sensitivity analysis, the study first combined four types of non-Head Start pre-kindergarten care into a single ``control'' category and used Head Start pre-kindergarten care as the ``treated'' category.
-Then, the study applied Rosenbaum's sensitivity analysis for matched pairs.